How deep convolutional neural networks lose spatial information with training: Introduction

 \subsection{Our contributions}

-\begin{itemize} \item We disentangle the role of spatial and channel pooling within deep networks trained on CIFAR10 (\autoref{sec:new_empirical}): spatial pooling tends to be performed in the first part of the network, channel pooling is carried out in the second part.
+\begin{itemize} \item We disentangle the role of spatial and channel pooling within deep networks trained on CIFAR10 (\autoref{sec:new_empirical}). {More specifically, our experiments reveal the significant contribution of spatial pooling in decreasing the sensitivity to diffeomorphisms.}

-\item We introduce idealized scale-detection tasks (\autoref{sec:simple_model}) to understand how spatial pooling relates to the sensitivities to diffeomorphisms and noise: data are made of two active pixels and classified according to their distance.
+\item {In order to isolate the contribution of spatial pooling and quantify its relation with the sensitivities to diffeomorphism and noise,} we introduce idealized scale-detection tasks (\autoref{sec:simple_model}). {In these tasks,} data are made of two active pixels and classified according to their distance.
 We find the same correlations between test error and sensitivities of trained networks as found in \cite{petrini_relative_2021}.
 In addition, the neural networks which perform the best on real data tend to be the best on these tasks.

 \item We theoretically analyze how simple CNNs, made by stacking convolutional layers with filter size $F$ and stride $s$, learn these tasks (\autoref{sec:theory}).
-We find that the trained network performs spatial pooling for most of its layers.
+We find that the trained networks perform spatial pooling for most of its layers.
 We show and verify empirically that the sensitivities $D_k$ and $G_k$ of the $k$-th hidden layer follow $G_{k}\sim A_k$ and $D_{k}\sim A_k^{-\alpha_s}$, where $A_k$ is the effective receptive field size and $\alpha_s = 2$ if there is no stride, $\alpha_s = 1$ otherwise.

 \end{itemize} The code and details for reproducing experiments are available online at \href{https://github.com/leonardopetrini/relativestability/blob/main/experiments_ICLR23.md}{github.com/leonardopetrini/relativestability/experiments\_ICLR23.md}.